Cornerstone OnDemand bought Clustree, a French technology company with an extensive AI-based skills engine and skills ontology.

 Clustree’s engine, which Cornerstone says is the world’s largest, uses machine learning to help companies match their employees’ skills with specific job roles.
 Its ontology is based on the consolidation of more than 1 billion job skills, across multiple languages, into a library of 53,000 verified skills.
 The library describes any employee profile from any industry, the company said.
 Clustree has some 2.5 terabytes of career data.Cornerstone OnDemand bought Clustree, a French technology company with an extensive AI-based skills engine and skills ontology. @CornerstoneInc #HR #HRTech Click To Tweet

-In practical terms, Cornerstone said employers use the skills engine and ontology to analyze their workforce’s skill data and apply it to hiring decisions, employee-development plans and workforce planning.
+In practical terms, Cornerstone said employers use the skills engine and ontology to analyze their workforce’s skill data and apply it to hiring decisions, employee development and workforce planning.
 Clustree’s customers include L’Oreal, Carrefour and Sanofi.